Northern Europe battered by 3rd major storm; deaths hit 14

 At least 14 people have died across Europe during a week of wild weather that meteorologists say is being fueled by an unusually strong jet stream over the North Atlantic.
 The storms have left hundreds of thousands of people without power and triggered local flooding and evacuations as high winds ripped the roofs off buildings.

-Gusts of up to 87 mph (140 kph) were recorded late Sunday on the Isle of Wight on Sunday after the U.K.’s weather service warned that Storm Franklin would produce widespread winds of 60 mph to 70 mph.
+Gusts of up to 87 mph (140 kph) were recorded late Sunday on the Isle of Wight.
 A gust of 122 mph (196 kph), provisionally the highest ever recorded in England, was measured Friday on the Isle of Wight as Storm Eunice hit the region.
 Hurricane-level winds start at 74 mph.

-In Germany, the latest storm was less severe than its immediate predecessors, but it still brought down trees and ripped the roof off a house in Herdecke, near Dortmund.
-Two drivers drove into a fallen tree in Belm, in northern Germany, and were taken to the hospital.

 Official weather warnings in Germany, where the latest storm is known as Antonia, were lifted on Monday, though disruption to transport continued in northern parts of the country.